Ebonsignori/obsidian-auto-journal/README.md

 # Auto Journal

-The core [Daily notes](https://help.obsidian.md/Plugins/Daily+notes) plugin doesn't backfill notes for the days when Obsidian wasn't opened.
+The core [Daily notes](https://help.obsidian.md/Plugins/Daily+notes) plugin for [Obsidian](https://obsidian.md/) doesn't backfill notes for the days when Obsidian wasn't opened.
 This plugin does.

 It uses an opinionated folder structure that isn't configurable: